tcltk/tklib/modules/mentry/README.txt

 implemented in the same "mentry" namespace and provide identical commands.

-To be able to use the commands and variables implemented in the package Mentry, your scripts must contain one of the lines
+To be able to use the commands and variables of the Mentry package, your scripts must contain one of the lines

     package require mentry ?version?
     package require Mentry ?version?

-Likewise, to be able to use the commands and variables implemented in the package Mentry_tile, your scripts must contain one of the lines
+Likewise, to be able to use the commands and variables of the Mentry_tile package, your scripts must contain one of the lines

     package require mentry_tile ?version?
     package require Mentry_tile ?version?